informatics-isi-edu/facebase-docs/docs/_docs/submitting-advanced/annotating-images.md

 ---
-title: Using the Annotations Editor for your 2D images
+title: Using the Annotations Editor (2D images)
 permalink: /docs/annotating-images/
 ---